Accounting and Finance BSc

 - Business Management

-Develop practical skills for your career, with facilities including our state-of-the-art trading room.
+Access to our state-of-the-art trading room, helping you develop practical skills for your career.
 You'll have the chance to gain certification for taking part in Bloomberg Market Concepts training in your first year, and to participate in a live trading simulation in your final year.

 Learn from highly qualified and experienced professional accountants and world-renowned academic researchers.